brstu/MMIPU-2021/trunk/as005620/task_01/doc/README.md

 	                                	Completed by the 3rd year student of Faculty of Electronic Information Systems
-	                                	the group AC-56 Orekhva N.A.
+	                                	the group AC-56 Punko H.A.
                                  		Checked by Ivanuk D.S.